 An essential tip is to use a hand blender.
-Because it allows you to control how the ingredients mix gently, this is the best way to make homemade mayonnaise.
-Uniform movements are the guarantee of a creamy texture.
+This is the best way to make homemade mayonnaise because it allows you to control how the ingredients mix gently.
+Uniform movements guarantee a creamy texture.

 Also, it is essential not to take the egg directly from the refrigerator.
 If the egg is already at room temperature, the ingredients can mix effortlessly and remain bound.

 Olive, avocado, and coconut oil are suitable for homemade mayo.
 Only these cold-pressed oils can significantly increase the health benefits of mayonnaise.

 However, olive and avocado oils are better suited for achieving the desired consistency of classic mayonnaise.

 Although coconut oil is a healthy option, it doesn’t do as well because it solidifies the mayo once you put it in the fridge.